10 Nail Problems You Need to Know About

 Nutrient Deficiencies: Iron deficiency is the most common reason for spooned nails but can also result from excessive iron (9).

 Foods for Improvement: Foods rich in iron include spinach, pasture raised turkey and chicken, and beans.
-If you have excessive iron, than using turmeric, green tea and quercetin supplementation can be very helpful to naturally chelate and pull iron out of the body.
-In addition, if excess iron is the problem, than getting blood drawn every 3-6 months is highly recommended.
+If you have excessive iron, then using turmeric, green tea, and quercetin supplementation can be very helpful to naturally chelate and pull iron out of the body.
+In addition, if excess iron is the problem, then getting blood drawn every 3-6 months is highly recommended.

 Additional Recommendations: The University of Maryland Medical Center recommends iron supplementation as an effective treatment for anemia associated with nail spooning and may be especially helpful for individuals prone to a deficiency such as women who are pregnant or breast feeding.
 (10)